 Characteristic How does your policy help fulfil the public sector duty?
 What Equality issues have you addressed?

 Age

-Disability In particular, disability and giving various

-Gender methods to make a complaint
+Disability Giving various methods to make a complaint

+Gender and signposting support to enable everyone to access this procedure, including those with

-Pregnancy & maternity
+Pregnancy & maternity disabilities.

 Race

 Religion and belief

 Sexual orientation

 Transgender

 7. 5.
-Describe any potential adverse impacts that may arise as a result of the policy.
-If any are identified, you should also state what actions will be taken to mitigate that negative impact.
+Describe any potential adverse impacts that may arise as a result of the policy .
+If any are identified, you should also state what actions will be taken to mitigate that negative

+impact.
 If yes, say if you have an action plan to carry this out?
 No